RESEARCH ARTICLE

 Table 1 shows the analysis of the baseline data, which shows homogeneity between the control and experimental groups in the five indicators (p > 0.05).

 Table 1.
-Baseline characteristics of the control groups.
+Baseline characteristics of the groups.

 Indicators Control Group Experimental Group t p